-One of my favorite spots to hang out on the weekends is the green room, backstage at Saddleback.
-It’s not just that some kind volunteers stock it with hot Thai food, it’s the conversations that happen there.
-I learn about leadership by listening to other leaders.
+When I was a Pastor on staff at Saddleback Church, one of my favorite spots to hang out on the weekends was the green room, backstage.
+It’s not just that some kind volunteers stock it with breakfast burritos on Sunday mornings or hot Thai food in the evenings, it was really about the conversations that happened there.
+(And maybe a little about the Thai food.)

 Unfortunately, we don’t see fear-based leading for what it is.
 Instead, we see ourselves as protectors of a cause.
 If I let them give the kids candy, they’ll put fingerprints on the walls… and doesn’t God despise messy walls?